Reference-Free Sampling-Based Model Predictive Control: Methodology

 \subsection{Algorithm description}

 The algorithm maintains a nominal sequence of spline control points in joint position $\theta^q$ and velocity $\theta^v$, defining a smooth trajectory over the prediction horizon via cubic Hermite interpolation.
-The position control points are initialized from a stable standing configuration, while velocity points start at zero.
+The position control points are initialized from a stable standing configuration and the velocity control points are initialized to zero.
 At each control step, new perturbed control points $(\theta_n^q, \theta_n^v)$ are sampled around the nominal points with structured noise from the annealing scheme.
-Interpolating these perturbed points yields a batch of candidate trajectories $\tau_{n} = (\tau_{n}^q, \tau_{n}^v)$, which are rolled out in Simple~\cite{carpentier2024compliantrigidcontactsimulation}, evaluated under the task cost, and assigned importance weights.
-The nominal sequence is then updated by importance-weighted averaging, and new control points are extracted by resampling the updated trajectory at spline node times, distributed uniformly across the horizon.
+Interpolating these perturbed points yields a batch of candidate trajectories $\tau_{n} = (\tau_{n}^q, \tau_{n}^v)$, which are rolled out in \texttt{Simple}~\cite{carpentier2024compliantrigidcontactsimulation,sathya2026constrained}, evaluated under the task cost, and assigned importance weights.
+The nominal sequence is then updated via importance-weighted averaging, and new control points are extracted by resampling the updated trajectory at spline node times, uniformly distributed across the horizon.

-The exponential weighting scheme considers the relative quality of all candidates, see Eq.\,\eqref{Eqn:omega-weights}, and enables effective trajectory synthesis.
-The softmax smoothing naturally concentrates probability mass around high-quality solutions and can be interpreted as performing approximate natural gradient descent on a smoothed surrogate function \cite{jordana2025introductionzeroorderoptimizationtechniques}.
+The exponential weighting scheme considers the relative quality of all candidates (see Eq.\,\eqref{Eqn:omega-weights}) and enables effective trajectory synthesis.
+The softmax smoothing concentrates probability mass around high-quality solutions and can be interpreted as performing approximate natural gradient descent on a smoothed surrogate function \cite{jordana2025introductionzeroorderoptimizationtechniques}.
 The normalized weight $\omega_n$ for each trajectory $n$ is computed as

 where $S_n$ is the cost of trajectory $n$ and $\lambda$ is a temperature parameter that controls the selectiveness of the weighting.
 In practice, we implement the calculation of $\omega_n$ using min-max-normalization of costs~\cite{JMLR:v11:theodorou10a}: